BU-NU-CLOUD-F19/A_Kubernetes_based_on-demand_research_computing_environment_on_the_MOC/README.md

 ![Alt text](https://github.com/BU-NU-CLOUD-F19/A_Kubernetes_based_on-demand_research_computing_environment_on_the_MOC/blob/master/images/diagram.png)

 ### Acceptance criteria
-The success or failure of this project will be determined by whether or not we are able to successfully port Sid's current Kubernetes-based deployment over to OpenShift and deploy it on the MOC OpenShift cluster.
-In the event that this isn't possible, we plan to create an automated way to deploy Sid on a "pure" Kubernetes cluster running on MOC virtual machines.
+The success or failure of this project will be determined by whether or not we are able to successfully port Sid's current deployment to run on an MOC OpenShift cluster.

 ### Release Planning
 *Release 1 (Week 4)* - [Demo Slides](https://docs.google.com/presentation/d/1tONxR0E2NzLYkqCQG6fzuDhMQk2QpP-2fmViq-Ou81M/edit?usp=sharing)